danju4rizzl/game-info-docker/docs/panda-scores-docs.md

 Fixtures updates for matches are provided in real-time, informing when a match begins or ends, the final match score and the winning team.

-Utilising the fixtures plan, users can display real-time esports schedules and results, such as this:
+Utilizing the fixtures plan, users can display real-time esports schedules and results, such as this:

 1390
 Example of a finished match using data within the Fixtures only plan.